dos-group/batch-workload-characteristics-analysis/README.md

 This repository contains the source code and documentation for my master thesis.
 It leverages Docker to ensure a consistent and reproducible development environment.

 ## Prerequisites
-Ensure you have Docker Desktop 4.13.0 or later installed on your system.
+Ensure you have [Docker Desktop 4.13.0](https://docs.docker.com/desktop/) or later installed on your system.

 ## Getting Started
 ### Setting Up the Development Environment

 1. Create and Open Docker Development Environment

-1.1. create the development environment with:
+create the development environment with:
 ```bash
     docker dev create https://github.com/guttenberger/Masterthesis.git
 ```
-1.2.
-To find the name of your development environment, execute:
+to find the name of your development environment, execute:
 ```bash
     docker dev list
 ```
-1.3 open the enviroment with
+open the enviroment with
 ```bash
     docker dev open DEV_ENVIRONMENT_NAME
 ```

 2. Azure Authentication

-2.1 login into azure with
+login into azure with
 ```bash
     az login
 ```
-2.2. set subscription with:
+set subscription with:
 ```bash
     az account set --subscription [SUBSCRIPTION ID]
 ```
-2.3. confirm you selected subscription with:
+confirm you selected subscription with:
 ```bash
     az account list --query "[?isDefault]"
 ```